What Is a Dilapidations Survey?

 Why Have a Dilapidation Survey?

-There are several key reasons for landlords to undertake a dilapidation survey:
+There are several key reasons for landlords to undertake a commercial dilapidation survey:

 - Identify disrepair early to maintain property value